dynamicguy/dynamicguy/site/content/post/pos.md

 ---
-title: POS
+title: 'Easy POS, Sales, stock & inventory management system for Saudi Arabia.'
 date: 2022-02-28T22:06:12.572Z
-description: 'POS, Sales, stock & inventory management system'
+description: 'Easy POS, Sales, stock & inventory management system for Saudi Arabia.'
 image: /img/screenshot-2022-03-01-at-4.37.11-am.png
 ---
 Dynamic POS is a web based point of sale application (POS) written in PHP.
 It uses MySQL as the database.
 We were able to cover almost every function needed to form a fully reliable POS solution that fits several business types including most required modules to run your business smoothly!